vitaliasi/ddf-xls/README.md

 Project set for both MacOS and Windows
 Can be run on three browsers (actions -> driver): Chrome, Edge, Firefox

-All data is taken from .xls file and outcome data written in .xls file.
+hrPortalScripts used only for test runs htProjectUtils contains method utils automation.actions class contains all configurations All data is taken from .xls file and outcome data written in .xls file.
 TC_001 test login uaing admin
 TC_002 login using admin, new user creation.